amangup/coding-bootcamp/final_project/Readme.md

 # Final Project

-In the final project, we will create an ebook reader web app which allows anyone to read books which we've made available (using books available in the free domain), and allow users to upload their own as well (as a stretch goal).
+In the final project, you will create an ebook reader web app which allows anyone to read books which we've made available (using books available in the free domain), and allow users to upload their own as well (as a stretch goal).

 ## Features